Super-Protocol/docs/docs/marketplace/limitations.md

 ## Model limits

 If you want to upload and deploy your model, its total size should not exceed 13 GB; otherwise, deployment may fail.
-More machines with larger slots to support bigger models will be available in the future.
+More machines with larger <a id="configuration"><span className="dashed-underline">slots</span></a> to support bigger models will be available in the future.

 Also, deployed models must belong to a category supported by one of the AI engines:

 - **Text Generation Web UI** supports text-based tasks:
-  + Text Generation
+  - Text Generation
-  + Text Classification
+  - Text Classification
-  + Translation
+  - Translation
-  + Text2Text Generation
+  - Text2Text Generation
 - **ComfyUI** supports various image- and video-related tasks:
-  + Image Classification
+  - Image Classification
-  + Object Detection
+  - Object Detection
-  + Image Segmentation
+  - Image Segmentation
-  + Text-to-Image
+  - Text-to-Image
-  + Image-to-Text
+  - Image-to-Text
-  + Image-to-Image
+  - Image-to-Image
-  + Image-to-Video
+  - Image-to-Video
-  + Video Classification
+  - Video Classification
-  + Text-to-Video
+  - Text-to-Video
-  + Mask Generation
+  - Mask Generation